spencertipping/tau/doc/pi.md

 ### Variables
 I don't think variables will be common; ideally we can refer to everything by value and not store quantities.
-But we can allocate `:` to assign vars.
+But we can allocate `←` to assign vars.

-**TODO:** define a letter space for variables: Cyrillic maybe?
+I'm planning to use Chinese characters for variables.

 ### String manipulation